Emergency Rental Assistance Program (ERAP)

 The Emergency Rental Program is made possible through partnerships with the City of Des Moines, Polk County, and IMPACT.

 IMPACT Community Action Partnership is administering rent and utility assistance through the Emergency Rental Assistance Program (ERAP) to residents of Polk County, including the City of Des Moines.
 This program may provide eligible residents of the City of Des Moines and Polk County with assistance for a period of up to twelve months.
-Applicants must be able to demonstrate a COVID-related impact to their household income that has affected their ability to pay rent.
-Households must also be past due on their rent to qualify for this assistance.
+Applicants must be able to demonstrate a COVID-related impact to their household income that has affected their ability to pay rent or utilities.
+Households must also be past due on their rent or utilities to qualify for this assistance.
+The ERAP program can provide assistance for water, sewer, and trash removal.
+Please call 515-518-4770 if you need assistance with natural gas, electric, or propane utilities.

 Households can apply using the online application.
-If you are unable to apply online, please call 515-518-4770 for other options.
+If you are unable to apply online, please call us for other options.

 Information for Renters: